sdsc/biotools-roll/README.md

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

-The roll sources assume that modulefiles provided by SDSC compiler and python rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.
+The roll sources assume that modulefiles provided by SDSC compiler,mpi,math and python rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The build process requires the BOOST, EIGEN, and MKL and python NUMPY and SCIPY libraries  libraries and assumes that the modulefiles provided by the SDSC boost-roll, math-roll, and mkl-roll (or intel-roll), python-roll and scipy-roll  are available.
+The build process requires the BOOST, EIGEN, GSL, and MKL and python NUMPY and SCIPY libraries  libraries and assumes that the modulefiles provided by the SDSC boost-roll, math-roll, and mkl-roll (or intel-roll), python-roll and scipy-roll  are available.
 It will build without the modulefiles as long as the environment variables they providet:w

 The build process requires cmake and assumes that the cmake modulefile provided